 Discharge from day surgery

 1 or 2 codeine tablets can be taken up to 4 times a day for added pain relief.
 Do not exceed the prescribed dose.

-You will be advised on the time your next dose is due.
+We will write down when your next dose is due.

 Anti-sickness

-If you are at risk of feeling sick, you will be given some Ondansetron (4mg) tablets.
-This is an anti-sickness tablet, which can be taken up to three times per day and used alongside acupressure.
+If you are at risk of feeling sick, you will be given some ondansetron (4mg) tablets.
+This is an anti-sickness tablet, which can be taken up to 3 times per day and used alongside acupressure.
 Take as directed: 1 x 4mg tablets every 8 hours.
 If the nausea persists, please contact us or your GP.

-You will be advised on the time your next dose is due.
+We will write down when your next dose is due.

+Discharge from day surgery